 Trusting God is not a onetime thing, it is a continual process of trusting Him more and more with our lives and the decisions in our lives.
 We learn to depend on Him.
-We learn to pray to Him and ask for His input in our circumstances.
-We learn to trust Him more and more each day.
+We learn to pray to Him and ask for His guidance in our circumstances.
+As we develop an ongoing relationship with God we learn to trust Him more and more each day.

 Daily Bible Reading:

 1 My son, forget not my law; but let thine heart keep my commandments: